webpack/webpack.js.org/content/concepts/module-resolution.md

 * If this also fails, then it looks for a file named `index` by default.
 * `resolve.extensions` tells the resolver which extensions (eg - `.js, .jsx`) are acceptable for resolution.

-### Resolving Loaders
+## Resolving Loaders

 This follows the same rules as the file resolver.
 But `resolveLoader` configuration can be used to have separate resolution rules for loaders.

-### Caching
+## Caching

 Every filesystem access is cached so that multiple parallel or serial requests to the same thing are merged.
 In watching mode only changed files are removed from cache (the watcher knows which files got changed).
 In non-watching mode the cache is purged before every compilation.

 ### Unsafe caching

-There is a configuration option `resolve.unsafeCache` which boosts performance by aggressive caching.
-Every resolve process is cached and isn’t ever purged.
+There is a configuration option `resolve.unsafeCache` which boosts performance by aggressive caching.Every resolve process is cached and isn’t ever purged.
 This is correct in most cases, but incorrect in edge cases (what edge cases?).

 Look at [Resolve API](../configuration/resolve) for more info on the configuration mentioned above.